 english as a second language (ESL)

 The Irvine Unified School District supports students who are Newcomers to the English language by offering regional Newcomer classrooms.
 These rooms have clusters of students who are new to English and are taught by highly trained teachers.
 The designated Newcomer program for Turtle Rock is at University Park Elementary School.
 Students who attend this program are guaranteed a spot at Turtle Rock once they complete the program.

 Typically, a child is in the Newcomer Program for one school year.
-Students who qualify for this amazing program will be offered the opportunity after taking an initial language assessment upon enrollment.
 Students who have spent a year or more in a U.S. school and have an intermediate understanding of English will be placed in a general education classroom.
 Our teachers will support their language needs as part of their regular instruction.